MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

 In this task, you'll set up custom role focused on security posture and more specifically on Exposure Management.
 As part of the custom role, you'll grant Joni Shermann access to the data source for Exposure Management.

+1. For this lab, you will be using the Microsoft 365 tenant, so if you are connected to Azure, log out of Azure.
 1. Log into the Windows client VM **LON-SC1** with the local **Administrator** account.
 The password should be provided by your lab hosting provider.
 1. Open **Microsoft Edge**, select the address bar, navigate to **`https://security.microsoft.com`** and log into **Microsoft Defender** as MOD Administrator **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Admin's password should be provided by your lab hosting provider.
 1. On the **Stay signed in?** dialog box, select the **Don’t show this again** checkbox and then select **No**.